What’s a country that you’ve always wanted to go to?

 - 2 egg yolks

 - Line a 8" by 4" loaf pan with parchment paper.

 - Sift the cake flour, baking powder and salt into a bowl.
 Set aside.

 - In a clean mixer bowl fitted with a whisk attachment, add in the 2 egg whites and whisk until foamy.

 - Add in the cream of tartar and continue whisking.
-Gradually add in the sugar and whisk until the egg whites form stiff peaks.
+Gradually add in half of the sugar and whisk until the egg whites form stiff peaks.

 - Transfer the whipped egg whites from the stand mixer bowl to a large clean bowl.
 Set aside.

-- Using the same stand mixer bowl, replace the whisk with the paddle attachment and add in the butter and sugar.
+- Using the same stand mixer bowl, replace the whisk with the paddle attachment and add in the butter and the remaining sugar.